devpaths/contact_management/README.md

 # Contacts Management With Cases Monitor

-# Instructions to run app:
+# Instructions to run the app:

 ## Clone this repository:
 ```bash